stockton42/taomcp/README.md

 So far, I have compared the standard multiplication algorithm to the Strassen algorithm.

-Results can be found in "results.txt".
+Results can be found in the .txt files.